Use appropriate metric prefixes to write the following measuremen... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Use appropriate metric prefixes to write the following measurements without use of exponents: c.
-6.48×10-7 L
+Use appropriate metric prefixes to write the following measurements without use of exponents: d.
+1.81×10-2 s

 Verified Solution